scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 }
 ```

-Then, download the scalar schema standalone loader that matches with the version you use from [scalardb releases](https://github.com/scalar-labs/scalardb/releases), and run the following command to load the schema.
+To be able to store the schema in the database, download the scalar schema standalone loader that matches with the version you use from [scalardb releases](https://github.com/scalar-labs/scalardb/releases), and run the following command to load the schema.

 For Cassandra
 ```